Back chest (red = pain zones)

 Identification of circumstances that causes Tietze and minimize re-occurrence

-Try in consultation with your GP, to find out the actions that could have contributed to the onset of Tietze in your situation, by, for example, a logbook.
+Try, in consultation with your GP, to find out the actions that could have contributed to the onset of Tietze in your situation, by, for example, a logbook.
 Try to clarify cause and effect; did Tietze result from stress or is stress the result of Tietze.
 Try to avoid activities that put a great stress on the ribcage, which may result in manifestations of Tietze.

 Symptoms / Manifestations

-- Most often a sharp pain in the chest area, especially when touching or pressure the ribs or the sternum.
+- Most often a sharp pain in the chest area, especially when touching or applying pressure the ribs or the sternum.

 - Swelling or redness does not always manifest, just the pain and local sensitivity.
-When there is swelling it will be most likely at the underside of the sternum and will color the skin red and is very painful when touched.
+When there is swelling it will most likely be at the underside of the sternum and will color the skin red and is very painful when touched.